Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: The nonrevisiting property, the Hasse diagram property, pseudo-joins and pseudo-meets

-\begin{defn} Consider any simple polytope $P$ and any generic cost vector $\bc$ such that $G(P,\bc )$ is the Hasse diagram of a poset $L$.
-Define the {\bf pseudo-join} of any collection $S$ of atoms of an interval $[u,v]$ in $L$ to be the sink of the unique smallest face $F_S$ of $P$ that contains $u $ and all of the elements of $S$.
-Denote this sink by $psj(S)$.
-Define the {\bf pseudo-meet} of any collection $T$ of coatoms in an interval $[u,v]$ in $L$ to be the source vertex of the smallest face $G_T$ containing $v$ and all of the coatoms in $T$.
-Denote this source by $psm(T)$. \end{defn}

-The existence of pseudo-joins (and likewise pseudo-meets) is justified by the following facts: \begin{enumerate} \item For any vertex $v$ and any collection of edges $e_1,\dots ,e_i$ emanating outward from $v$ in a simple polytope, there exists an $i$-face containing $v$ and all of the edges $e_1,\dots ,e_i$.
-This face will be the unique smallest face containing $v$ and all these edges, due to having the minimal possible number of edges emanating out from $v$ for an $i$-face. \item Whenever faces $F$ and $G$ both contain a collection of atoms, then $F\cap G$ will be another face also containing all these atoms. \end{enumerate}
+In this section, we introduce or in some cases make more precise a few seemingly new notions which will play key roles throughout this paper.

-\begin{defn} A directed graph $G(P,\bc)$ on the 1-skeleton of a polytope $P$ satisfies the {\bf non-revisiting property} if for each facet $F$ and each directed path $p_F$ that starts and ends at vertices in $F$, this implies that $p_F$ must stay entirely within $F$.
-We say that $G(P,\bc )$ satisfies the non-revisiting property for $i$-dimensional faces if for each $i$-face $F$ and each directed path $p_F$ that starts and ends at vertices of $F$, this implies that every vertex of $p_F$ is in $F$. \end{defn}
+\begin{defn} A directed graph $G(P,\bc)$ on the 1-skeleton of a polytope $P$ satisfies the {\bf nonrevisiting property} if for each facet $F$ and each directed path $p_F$ that starts and ends at vertices in $F$, the path $p_F$ must stay entirely within $F$.
+We say that $G(P,\bc )$ satisfies the nonrevisiting property for $i$-dimensional faces if for each $i$-face $F$ and each directed path $p_F$ that starts and ends at vertices of $F$, every vertex of $p_F$ is in $F$. \end{defn}

-\begin{rk} This non-revisiting property for facets immediately implies the non-revisiting property for all lower dimensional faces as well, since each face is an intersection of facets. \end{rk}
+\begin{rk} This nonrevisiting property for facets is equivalent to the nonrevisiting property for all faces of every dimension since each face is an intersection of facets which means that to depart a face and revisit that face would require departing at least one facet containing the face and then revisiting this same facet. \end{rk}